ncatlab/nlab-content/pages/2/8/0/7/7082/content.md

 ### Historical note
  {#HistoricalNote}

 The first attempt at a definition of an equivalence of type was the definition of a quasi-invertible function by [Hofmann & Streicher (1998), §5.4](#HofmannStreicher98).
 In the absence of [[axiom K]] or [[uniqueness of identity proofs]], this definition suffers from a subltety in the construction of equivalence types, see [below](#TheIssueWithQuasiInverses).

+Later on, the following definitions of equivalences were constructed:

+* as a function with contractible fibers, first proposed by [Voevodsky (2010), p.
+8, 10](#Voevodsky10)

-In the absence of [[function extensionality]], the definition of an equivalence as a homotopy isomorphism, first proposed by [[André Joyal]] in a 2011 Oberwolfach meeting, recorded in [Kapulkin & Lumsdaine (2012, 2021), Def.
-3.1.1](#KapulkinLumsdaine21), similarly suffers from a subltety in the construction of equivalence types.
+* as a homotopy isomorphism, first proposed by [[André Joyal]] in a 2011 Oberwolfach meeting, recorded in [Kapulkin & Lumsdaine (2012, 2021), Def.
+3.1.1](#KapulkinLumsdaine21),

-It wasn't until [Voevodsky (2010), p.
-8, 10](#Voevodsky10) that the correct definition of an equivalence as a function with contractible fibers was formulated, where the definition of equivalence types works even without function extensionality.
-The definition of an equivalence as a one-to-one correspondence was proposed in [Shulman 2022](#Shulman22), which is equivalent to Voevodsky's definition by the [[principle of unique choice]].
+* as a one-to-one correspondence, first proposed in [Shulman 2022](#Shulman22)

+However, these definitions are only equivalent to one another in the presence of [[function extensionality]].

 ## Properties
  {#Properties}